 - Pace of trajectory: We will look to be compliant with the principles currently set out in the Paris Agreement around the pace of the trajectory to net zero, with limited reliance on the use of Negative Emission Technologies**.
 We will also aim to ensure that the principles we follow and the measures we use to assess progress are consistent with IIGCC’s Net Zero Investment Framework.

-It needs to be recognised that it is not in our clients’ financial interests to force ourselves to always be ahead of the pathway to net zero regardless of market pricing or the magnitude of the risk posed by climate change.
-We believe that the important things for the long-term financial outcomes for our clients’ portfolios are the destination and the overall trajectory of decarbonisation, rather than the position at every point along the path to net zero.
+It needs to be recognized that it is not in our clients’ financial interests to force ourselves to always be ahead of the pathway to net zero regardless of market pricing or the magnitude of the risk posed by climate change.
+We believe that the important things for the long-term financial outcomes for our clients’ portfolios are the destination and the overall trajectory of decarbonization, rather than the position at every point along the path to net zero.